RASsq/WebStore-bench/README.md

 - photos of products

 you may use other tools to make your website.
-Don't forget to get your domain once you're able to. (should be listed in the "CNAM" file)
+Don't forget to get your domain once you're able to. (should be listed in the "CNAME" file)